 If you are transferring by seaplane you should be aware of the following:

-- Seaplanes do not operate a fixed departure schedule, but are planned daily according to the islands and guests that must be picked up and dropped off.
+- Seaplanes do not operate a fixed departure schedule, but are planned daily according to the islands / boats requirements.
 The planning is carried out locally 24 hours in advance.

 - Seaplanes often pick up and drop off guests from a number of islands on a single transfer run.